-Greater Wellington will continue to provide night bus services from late night entertainment spots where this is affordable and justified by demand, providing a safe and cost effective choice for travel home.
+Greater Wellington will continue to provide night bus services where this is affordable and justified by demand, providing a safe and cost effective choice for travel home.

-The popular and successful "After Midnight" bus services from the Courtenay Place entertainment district to most parts of Wellington City, the Hutt Valley and Porirua will continue and, subject to funding, extensions to the hours and days of operation will be considered during the life of this plan.
+The popular and successful "After Midnight" bus services from the Courtenay Place entertainment district to most parts of Wellington City, the Hutt Valley and Porirua will continue and, subject to funding, extension to the hours and days of operation will be considered during the life of this plan.

-2.1.2.10 Use of Taxis and other non bus/rail/ferry providers
+2.1.2.10 Use of taxis and other non bus/rail/ferry providers

-Taxis may be used to provide passenger services where appropriate.
-Taxis may provide services in small towns or areas of low population which are not suitable for buses
+Taxis may be used to provide passenger services, where appropriate.
+Taxis may provide services in small towns or areas of low population which are not suitable for buses.

-Greater Wellington will investigate provision of services by non-conventional means, such as not-for profit community groups such as is done for the Wairarapa Red Cross Hospital Service which we fund, in small towns or areas of low population which are not suitable for buses.
+Greater Wellington will investigate provision of services by non-conventional means, such as not-for profit community groups, such as is done for the Wairarapa Red Cross Hospital Service which we fund, in small towns or areas of low population which are not suitable for buses.

-Where a passenger service is withdrawn, leaving no service in the middle of the day on weekdays, Greater Wellington may provide limited taxi fare subsidies to any transport disadvantaged who have regularly used the service.
+Where a passenger service is withdrawn, leaving no service during the day on weekdays, Greater Wellington may provide limited taxi fare subsidies to any transport disadvantaged who have regularly used the service.

-2.1.2.11 Total Mobility / Transport Disadvantaged
+2.1.2.11 Total Mobility

-Greater Wellington will continue funding and administering the Total Mobility Scheme in the region and will set rules for the operation of the Total Mobility Scheme to ensure it operates within budget and within the nationwide scheme framework
+Greater Wellington will continue funding and administering the Total Mobility Scheme in the region and will set rules for the operation of the Total Mobility Scheme to manage the scheme within budget and within the nationwide scheme framework